Quarantiine/quarantiine/README.md

 I have experience in building diverse web applications and real-world projects.
 Some of my notable works include:

-- *(Private for security concerns)* **Listology**: An advanced AI-powered to-do list management tool that helps users organize their lives.
+- **Listology** *(Private for security concerns)*: An advanced AI-powered to-do list management tool that helps users organize their lives.
 It features AI-driven task difficulty assessment, grammatical correction, and a chatbot powered by Gemini AI for personalized assistance.
 [Check it out!](https://listology.vercel.app)

 - **Studying Web Application**: Similar to Quizlet, this app allows users to create flashcards, quizzes, and notes for any subject.
 [Check it out!](https://quickstudy.vercel.app)